rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: The Cacophony of Politics
+  - banner_title: Watchdogs
-    banner_author: J. Matthew Gallman
+    banner_author: Glenn A. Fine
-    banner_subtitle: Northern Democrats and the American Civil War
+    banner_subtitle: Inspectors General and the Battle for Honest and Accountable Government
-    banner_id: "5774"
+    banner_id: "10047"
-    banner_quote: Not only explores the limits of dissent in a divided America, but the boundaries of party loyalty, a subject of relevance and urgency in our own time as well as Lincoln’s.
+    banner_quote: Inspectors general are the spine of serious government oversight, and Glenn Fine was the master.
-    banner_attr: Harold Holzer
+    banner_attr: Bob Woodward
 related_book:
   - "5744"
   - "5617"